Video Is Graph: Structured Graph Module for Video Action Recognition: Related work

-\textbf{Graph methods for video action recognition} While there are considerable works using graph modeling in downstream video understanding tasks and skeleton-based action recognition, less attention was paid to video action recognition.
-Drawing on this, Wang \cite{wang2018videos} firstly introduced graph to video action recognition but it relied on extracted spatiotemporal features from I3D.
-TRG \cite{zhang2020temporal}, on the other hand, tried to insert GAT \cite{2017Graph} modules to different stages, neglecting the discrepancy between video sequences and traditional node data.
-DyReG \cite{duta2020dynamic} used RNN to generate spatiotemporal nodes and utilize MLP to send messages along edges and finnally adopted another GRU \cite{chung2014empirical} unit to update each nodes.
-However, it filtered out much more scene information with a complicated and heavy design.
+\textbf{Graph methods for video action recognition} While there are considerable works in downstream video understanding tasks and skeleton-based action recognition, less attention has been paid to video action recognition.
+Wang \cite{wang2018videos} firstly introduces graph to video action recognition but it relies on extracted spatio-temporal features from I3D.
+TRG \cite{zhang2020temporal} tries to insert GAT \cite{2017Graph} modules to different stages, neglecting the discrepancy between video sequences and traditional node data.
+DyReG \cite{duta2020dynamic} uses RNN to generate spatio-temporal nodes and utilize MLP to send messages along edges and finally adoptes another GRU \cite{chung2014empirical} unit to update each nodes.
+However, it filters out much more scene information, with a complicated and heavy design.